Musashi Miyamoto (Vagabond): Reception

+Critical response

 The character of Musashi has been highly popular.
 The Los Angeles Times regarded Vagabond as a "samurai masterpiece" for the contrast it makes with the novel by deepening the characterization of Musashi.
 Another aspect praised by the Los Angeles Times was how the protagonist makes a philosophy about strength and his goal as the arc of the Yoshioka, where the main character kills 70 men, ends with him retaining a severe wound on his foot that weakens him and makes him question what it means to be invincible.
 Manga artist Eiichiro Oda said he enjoyed Musashi's battle against his 70 enemies based on how Inoue wrote and came to regard Musashi as a character similar to Inoue himself.
 Manga Life found Musashi appealing for his quest for strength.
 They find the early journey of Musashi impressive due to the emphasis on violence over his mental development and his connections with Matahachi.
 The eventual release of the sixth volume received more acclaim from Manga Life for further developing Musashi's bushido, his acceptance of his weak point, and his distant but strong bond with Matahachi.
 The Fandom Post was concerned about whether or not Musashi is still capable of being a true warrior when interacting with the monk Takuan as he initially comes across as brute.

+According to Crunchyroll, both Slam Dunks Hanamichi Sakuragi and Musashi are similar protagonists, being young, egotistical prodigies, but "Inoue's Musashi is a force of nature."
+He went on to call Inoue's take on Musashi unique when compared to the ones often depicted in fiction.
+Comic Book Resources praised the way Musashi addresses Bushido, the Code of the Samurai, which makes him honorable.
+The story arc where Musashi tries to take care of villagers, as it retains the handling of Bushido but without relying on action and using other types of strength, was praised for retaining its pacing.
+The Japan Times regarded Musashi's growth from ruthless warrior to wise monk warrior as well executed across the narrative.